Select Page

 Updating and Maintaining the Document

 Game design documents are “living” or “evolving” documents, which means they are consistently modified and updated throughout the game’s development cycle.
-Through this continual cycle, the team keeps track of changes in the development process and can update their information in response.
+This continual cycle allows the team to keep track of changes in the development process and update their information in response.
 It also allows them to improve their plans for the game if they think of something new.
 Game design documents should be updated frequently to avoid the possibility of important information or context going undocumented.

 Game Design Document Template